readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 Next steps
 ----------

-Once you have the first couple of Read the Docs project bootstrapped with a custom path for the build configuration file, you can add all the other projects and build their configurations independently.
+Once you have the first couple of Read the Docs project configured with a custom path for the ``.readthedocs.yaml` file, you can add all the other projects and build their configurations independently.

 Everything in the Read the Docs projects will work independently as well,